iliasbartolini/fake-rest-smtp-mail-server/README.md

     "from":"ilias.bartolini@example.com",
     "to":"mahatma.gandhi@example.com",
     "subject":"An important advice",
-    "content":"Whatever you do will be insignificant, but it is very important that you do it\r\n"}]% }
+    "content":"Whatever you do will be insignificant, but it is very important that you do it\r\n" }
-]
+]%
 ```

 The mail queue can be cleared via HTTP POST